 The Hyatt Centric Fisherman Wharf is an ideal location for this part of San Francisco.
 The hotel is lovely and spacious, has a sensational view, and is within walking distance of the Alcatraz Departure point.

-There are many attractions in and around this area, so it is excellent for families who require lots of activities.
+There are many attractions in and around this area, making it excellent for families who require plenty of activities.

 Palace Hotel

 Who doesn’t love old-world romance?
-The Palace Hotel is the oldest in San Francisco, so you feel you have stepped back in time with its luxurious interior, large indoor pool and an extensive list of famous guests; this hotel is excellent for a little splurge.
+The Palace Hotel is the oldest in San Francisco, so you feel as if you have stepped back in time with its luxurious interior, large indoor pool, and an extensive list of famous guests; this hotel is excellent for a little splurge.

 Things to do in San Francisco